Start9Labs/docs/src/packaging-guide/project-structure.md

 1. Credentials for end user.
 1. Credentials for dependent services.
 1. Temporary state to be inspected at runtime, such as startup flags.
-1. Metadata that cannot be retrieved or derived from the service itself, to be displayed in Properties.
+1. Data that cannot be retrieved or derived from the service itself.

 `setupExposeStore()` is where you determine which values from the Store to expose to other services running on StartOS. _Values not explicitly exposed here will be kept private_.